ERnsTL/flowd/README.md

 Components naturally make use of all available processor cores.

 A component network can span multiple machines, lending itself for use in distributed systems.
-Load balancing and routing are planned features.
+Routing is available and load balancing is a planned feature.

 Use available off-the-shelf components where you can.
 Grow a collection of specialized components and *reuse* them for the next and next project of yours.

 Rather than rewriting code anew for each project, you become more and more efficient with regards to *human time* spent on development.

 ## Installation